NullNoname/dolphin/Readme.txt

 $ cd ../
 $ sudo cp ./dolphin-emu-3.0.desktop /usr/share/applications/dolphin-emu-3.0.desktop
 $ sudo cp ./Source/Core/DolphinWX/resources/Dolphin.xpm /usr/share/pixmaps/dolphin-emu-3.0.xpm

+[AppImage Build]
+In Ubuntu 16.04 (either running on a real PC or a VM) do Steps 1, 2, and 3 in the above instructions.
+Then run build_appimage.sh.
+All dependencies are included in the produced AppImage except for the officially blacklisted system libraries (https://raw.githubusercontent.com/AppImage/AppImages/master/excludelist) and PulseAudio.
+These libraries will fallback to the system-installed ones.

 [License]
 GNU General Public License, Version 2 (see license.txt for more info)